Dharmasthala mass burial case: Allegation of mass burial

-On June 22, 2025, lawyers Ojaswi Gowda and Sachin S Deshpande of Bengaluru released a letter stating that they had a client who was willing to reveal the locations of the bodies of the victims of rape and murder that he had buried himself.
+On 22 June 2025, lawyers Ojaswi Gowda and Sachin S Deshpande of Bengaluru released a letter stating that they had a client who was willing to reveal the locations of the bodies of the victims of rape and murder that he had buried himself.

-On July 3, 2025, a 48-year-old man who previously worked as a sanitation worker at the Dharmasthala temple, said he had been forced to bury hundreds of bodies between 1995 and 2014, under the threat of death.
+On 3 July 2025, a 48-year-old man who previously worked as a sanitation worker at the Dharmasthala temple, said he had been forced to bury hundreds of bodies between 1995 and 2014, under the threat of death.
 The man, whose identity has been protected by a court, said he has been in hiding for 12 years.

 He said victims, who included a schoolchild and a 20-year-old acid attack victim, were buried along the Netravathi River, and that many female bodies bore signs of strangulation and sexual assault.
-On July 28, he identified the 13 burial sites where he claimed he had buried the bodies.
+On 28 July, he identified the 13 burial sites where he claimed he had buried the bodies.
 The mother of Ananya Bhat, who went missing during a college trip in 2003, said she thought her daughter could be among the victims.

 Another witness appeared before a court in August 2025.
 Jayanth T, a social activist, said he had knowledge of where a teenage girl's body had been buried in 2005.
 The witness said he was related to another person who had been murdered in Dharmasthala.

 Gag order

-On July 18, Judge Vijaya Kumar Rai B granted a gag order removing over 800 online links related to the Dharmasthala case.
+On 18 July, Judge Vijaya Kumar Rai B granted a gag order removing over 800 online links related to the Dharmasthala case.
 The gag order was lifted in early August, with the judge questioning the previous judge's basis for the gag order.
 Journalists and activists highlighted that the judge had been educated at institutions run by the Dharmasthala temple, and worked as a lawyer at a firm representing the family who own the temple.
 On 4 August, the judge recused himself from the proceedings.

 Investigation

-The complaints and resulting pressure from public outrage resulted in a police case against the temple authorities being opened on July 4.
-The complainant was granted police protection on July 10, and on July 11, he provided the remains of a body he said he had exhumed.
+The complaints and resulting pressure from public outrage resulted in a police case against the temple authorities being opened on 4 July.
+The complainant was granted police protection on 10 July, and on 11 July, he provided the remains of a body he said he had exhumed.

 S. Balan, a senior lawyer and human rights activist, led a delegation of lawyers to meet Karnataka Chief Minister Siddaramaiah, after which the case was transferred to a Special Investigation Team (SIT) led by Director General of Police Pronab Mohanty.